African military systems (1800–1900): Abd-el Kader in Algeria

-While unsuccessful, the case of Abd el-Kader illustrates a significant pattern in African warfare that was an alternative to massed "human wave" attacks against small European or European-led forces armed with modern rifles, artillery, and in later years, machine guns (Gatlings and Maxims).
+While unsuccessful, the case of Emir Abdelkader illustrates a significant pattern in African warfare that was an alternative to massed "human wave" attacks against small European or European-led forces armed with modern rifles, artillery, and in later years, machine guns (Gatlings and Maxims).
 El-Kader's forces fought a mobile guerrilla war, rather than gathering conveniently in one place where they could be decimated by European firepower.
 His troops were also relatively well armed with good rifles, although dependent on imports.
 El-Kader's inability to continue arming and supplying his forces also led to his eventual defeat, and his manpower base was relatively limited.
 Nevertheless, it took massive numbers of French troops, outnumbering his main force by 10 to 1, and their harsh "scorched earth" policy to prevail.

 Samori in Guinea and Ivory Coast

 Internal conquests of Samori.
 The armies and operations of African leader Samori Ture offer another illustration of the diversity, strengths and weaknesses of indigenous African military systems, both prior to and after clashes with expanding European colonial powers.
 Samori's resistance campaign is similar to that of the tribes of Algeria, both in the enemy he fought, and chronic shortages of modern weapons.
-There is however contrast with Abd el-Kader.
+There is however contrast with Emir Abdelkader.
 Samori's main forces were infantry as compared to horsemen, and he pursued a "scorched earth" approach before the French to deny them resources, the reverse of the pattern under El-Kader.
 Samori was also a conqueror in his own right even before the coming of the French.

 The gun-armed sofa infantrymen were the main striking force of Samori's army.
 Operating on several fronts, one part defended against the French colonial armies, while another marched east, conquering and organizing new territories and peoples.

 He first rose to prominence in 1867, when he began carving out his own state in the Guinea Highlands bordering the Niger River.
 He understood the power of firearms early on and built up a disciplined force of musketeers.
 His search for reliable sources of supply was constant.
 Years of conquest continued and by 1878, he proclaimed himself faama (military leader) of his own Wassoulou Empire, that at its height was to include parts of today's Guinea, Mali, Sierra Leone and the northern Côte d'Ivoire.
 Alliances were struck with a number of African polities in this area, particularly the Fulbe (Fula) jihad state of Fouta Djallon, who were facing pressure from the expanding French to submit to a protectorate.

 The aggressive expansion of the French brought them into conflict with Samori's empire.
 The Samorian army was also constantly on the move, fighting on multiple fronts.
 Faced with French pressure in the west, Samori moved east, conquering areas in the Ivory Coast and Liberia as he maneuvered for combat and logistics space.
 A large number of civilians moved with the army.
 The discussion below is drawn from studies such as Legassick's "Firearms, Horses and Samorian Army Organization (1966).